-The City's Strategic Community Plan 2021-2031 sets the vision and purpose for the City and directly reflects the needs and priorities of the community.
+The City's Strategic Community Plan 2021-2031 (SCP) sets the vision and purpose for the City and directly reflects the needs and priorities of the community.

-Figure 1 below illustrates the direct alignment of the EDS to the SCP Goals and includes how the Tourism and Advocacy Plans and the EDS Annual Action Plan relate to both strategies and will operationalise the actions required to achieve the community's economic aspirations.
+Figure 1 below illustrates the direct alignment of the EDS to the SCP Goals.
+Figure 1 also demonstrates how the Tourism and Advocacy Plans and the EDS Annual Action Plan relate to both strategies and will operationalise the actions required to achieve the community's economic aspirations.